Carl Barron Plaza: History

 The space was dedicated during the late 1980s.
 In 2014, Marc Levy of Cambridge Day wrote, "In an official December 2011 red ribbon report on the square, the plaza and the people most frequently found there were identified as making new residents 'uncomfortable, despite the presence of benches and art welcoming visitors in various languages.
 City Council supported a pilot program to bring performers and pushcarts to the plaza.
 The program received input from the Arts Council, Community Development Department, Department of Public Works, Inspectional Services Department, License Commission, and Police Department.

-In 2016, the AIDS Action Committee's Needle Exchange and Overdose Prevention Program hosted an Overdose Awareness Vigil at the plaza.

 The CPD reporting station opened in December 2018.
 In 2019, Boston magazine's Megan Johnson said of the station's opening, "It's a move applauded by those looking for more of a police presence, and derided by others who see it as just another way of pushing out the existing population that doesn't fit into the visions of high-end real estate developers."
 The Central Square Business Association intends to renovate the space in 2020.